 1, Weaving comes down to the weaver, the weaver to the heart

-In his early twenties, he led a commune of youth with an aim of personal development through agriculture.
+In his early twenties, he led a commune of youth with the aim of personal development through agriculture.
 He saw that in order for a person to grow intellectually, emotionally, and physically, sitting in front of a desk was not enough.
 Studying, cleaning, and farming were all equally important practices and parts of life.
 Based on that belief, he tried to cultivate a holistic environment.

 When World War II ended, he quickly had to find a place for his peers coming back from Manchuria, China.
 Food to be shared, houses to sleep in, space to build the houses and grow crops on… all had to be realised quickly.
 He was leading a community to cultivate the land once again.